By Martina Hemm

-A blend of cognacs and the distilled essence of bitter orange, Grand Marnier is not just a wonderful citrus-flavored aperitif, but also an incredibly versatile ingredient in French desserts and pastries.
-The classic Crêpe Suzette, filled with a warm sauce of caramelized sugar and orange juice, is flambéed in Grand Marnier before being served on tables across France.
+A blend of cognacs and the distilled essence of bitter orange, Grand Marnier is not just a wonderful citrus-flavored aperitif but also an incredibly versatile ingredient in French desserts and pastries.
+For example, the classic Crêpe Suzette, filled with a warm sauce of caramelized sugar and orange juice, is flambéed in Grand Marnier before being served on tables across France.

-Still, family-owned and run company, Cointreau Distillery was set up by the brothers Cointreau in 1880.
-Their original success was with the cherry liqueur, guignolet, which was later vastly surpassed by the popularity of their house-own brand of triple sec liqueur – a blend of sweet and bitter orange peels and pure alcohol, named Cointreau.
+Still, a family-owned company, Cointreau Distillery, was set up by the brothers Cointreau in 1880.
+Their original success was with the cherry liqueur, guignolet, which was later vastly surpassed by the popularity of their house-own brand of triple sec liqueur – a blend of sweet and bitter orange peels pure alcohol named Cointreau.

 Crème de Cassis

-A crucial component in on of France’s long-standing aperitifs Kir, a mix of crème de cassis and white wine, this dark-hued tartly sweet liqueur hails comes out of the Dijon area and is made from blackcurrants steeped in alcohol and sugar.
-For a special night whip up a Kir Royal, with crème de cassis and champagne, or douse a creamy vanilla ice cream with this deeply luscious liqueur.
+A crucial component in one of France’s long-standing aperitifs Kir, a mix of crème de cassis and white wine, this dark-hued, tartly sweet liqueur hails comes out of the Dijon area and is made from blackcurrants steeped in alcohol and sugar.
+For a special night, whip up a Kir Royal with crème de cassis and champagne, or douse a creamy vanilla ice cream with this deeply luscious liqueur.